hackettjoe/Amazon-AWS-SAA-C02/README.md

 ### Service Control Policies

 Service control policies (SCPs) are a type of organization policy that you can use to manage permissions in your organization.
 SCPs offer central control over the maximum available permissions for all accounts in your organization.
-SCPs help you to ensure your accounts stay within your organization’s access control guidelines.
+SCPs help you to ensure your accounts stay within your organizationâ€™s access control guidelines.

 SCPs are similar to AWS Identity and Access Management (IAM) permission policies and use almost the same syntax.
 However, an SCP never grants permissions.
 Instead, SCPs are JSON policies that specify the maximum permissions for an organization or organizational unit (OU).
 - SCPs affect only principals that are managed by accounts that are part of the organization.